grincc/agenda/notes/2023-10-24-community-meeting-notes.md

 __phyro__ :

 >__yeastplume__ : I've tried several times with mwmixnet, done wallet integration code which is ready to undergo testing.
-I've asked the community to look at it and perhaps try running servers so we can have a closer look at it
+I've asked the community to look at it and perhaps try running servers so we can have a closer look at it.

 testing things out is a task that doesn't take long to onboard.
 Testing mwixnet features is a good easy task for any volunteers :)